1934 United Air Lines Boeing 247 crash: Victims

-Crew

 Lloyd Anderson, the flight's pilot, had more than 7,000 hours of flight time.
 He began flying at Los Angeles and obtained his license in 1926.
 After completing his flying course, he barnstormed and instructed on the West Coast and later opened a temporary line between Mexicali, Mazatlan, and Mexico City.
 He flew this route for a time.
 Anderson also surveyed and opened a mail line between Mazatlan and Brownsville, Texas, and later was with CAT, flying between El Paso and Mexico City.
 He surveyed a route between Chihuahua, Mexico, and Nogales, Arizona, and flew this route for two years.
 Anderson joined United on June 15, 1931, as a reserve pilot at Omaha and came to Cheyenne a short time later, flying between Omaha and Salt Lake City."

 Anderson was 32 years old, was married, and had one son, 3 years old.
 The company stated that he was born in Canada.

 The co-pilot was Eric G. Danielson, also of Cheyenne.
 Danielson was born in Uppsala, Sweden, and came to the United States as a child.
 He received his air training in the army, and was stationed at March Field, California, Kelly Field, Texas, and at Fort Crockett, Texas.
 He completed his student flying in 1931, and later was a pilot in the Texas National Guard.
 He joined United in July 1933, and was 29 years old at the time of the crash.

+Among the passengers was John J. Sterling, the sitting mayor of Benton Harbor, Michigan.

-Crash site
+Accident site

 The search party found the wreckage with the "nose buried deep in the earth and its broken tail standing upwards.
 Every part of it, except the wings, which were cracked, was smashed.
 In the front of the interior, the mangled bodies were heaped, that of Miss Carter on the top, indicating, it was believed, that she was in the rear of the cabin when the liner hurtled into the mountain."

 It had crossed the summit of the pass and had proceeded about three-quarters of a mile on the other side when it dived.
 "The plane had apparently flown straight into the ground at high speed.
 The nose was thrust into the earth, the rear end was sticking into the air and the tail was broken off.
 Each wing and the body rested on three nearby pine trees."

 The body of the stewardess was intact.
 Those of the two pilots and five passengers were mangled such that identification was possible only through jewelry and clothing.

 Judge John C. Green, coroner of Summit County, Utah, took charge of the bodies as they were removed from the wreckage.
 They were carried over 2 mi of snowy trail, through heavy brush and rough country, to a roadhouse on the highway at the summit of Parley's Canyon, and then to Salt Lake City in an ambulance.